CopernicaMarketingSoftware/Documentation/SMTPeter/features/bounce-tracking.md

 you can let SMTPeter do this for you.

 SMTPeter can process all bounces and present the results in a clear overview.
-It can also automatically send them to you using SMTP or web hooks.
+It can also automatically send them to you using SMTP or webhooks.
 You can also use our API to download bounces at periodic intervals.

-## How bounces work

-As mentioned above, a bounce is normally sent to the envelope address of your email.
-In the examples below this means that any bounces and spam complaints are sent to the info@example.com address.
+There are multiple ways SMTPeter's bounce processing works depending on which API you use and whether you have bounce tracking enabled or disabled.

-SMTP PROTOCOL
+## SMTP API

+The SMTP protocol is the standard protocol mail servers use to communicate with each other.
+When you correctly send a message to SMTPeter using the SMTP API, SMTPeter will always receive the message.
+It then attempts to deliver the message to the receiving mail server.
+If the message cannot be delivered, which can happen for various reasons such as a full mailbox or an incorrect email address, what happens next depends on whether or not you have bounce tracking enabled.

+### Bounce tracking disabled

+When sending a message through SMTPeter without bounce tracking enabled any bounce messages will automatically be sent to the email address specified in the Return-Path-header (if one is specified in the MIME of your email message).
+If you do not add a Return-Path-header to the MIME of your email all bounces will be sent to the envelope address of your email.

+If have bounce tracking disabled, your bounces will not be tracked by SMTPeter and will not show up in the statistics of your SMTPeter dashboard.

 ```
 MAIL FROM:<info@example.com>
 RCPT TO:<recipient@example.com>